thgrass/EnergyFaultDetector/README.md

 ## Background
-This project was initially developed in the research project ADWENTURE, to create a software for early fault detection in wind turbines.
+This project was initially developed by the research team AEFDI at the Fraunhofer IEE in the research project ADWENTURE (funded by the German Federal Ministry for Economic Affairs and Climate Action (BMWK)), to create a software for early fault detection in wind turbines.
 The software was developed in such a way that the algorithms do not depend on a specific data source and can be applied to other use cases as well.

 ## Documentation